ellenalston/ellenalston/README.md

 ## Hi there 👋
-I'm currently a student at Tech Elevator

-Currently attending a 14-week full-stack coding bootcamp learning how to create dynamic web-based software systems using Java providing 800+ hours of development education and application.
+I am currently attending a 14-week full-stack coding bootcamp at Tech Elevator learning how to create dynamic web-based software systems using Java providing 800+ hours of development education and application.

 I am also a board-certified music therapist